 Threat 1: A Frozen Bank Account

 When you protect your bank account, you protect liquid assets.
 When creditors come after your bank account, a common action is to freeze those liquid assets to keep you from moving them; thus, a frozen bank account.
 But what does that mean exactly?
 Investopedia defines a frozen account as an account through which no transaction can be made.
 These freezes usually come from a court order and, in some cases, are the bank imposes the freeze, itself.
 Often, the freeze comes as a result of money owed to another individual or business, or a debt to the Internal Revenue Service (IRS).
 These are not necessarily permanent measures.
 They usually, however, usually require the courts or the account holder to take certain actions before they can be lifted.
 Often, these actions include a payoff of the debt.
+(Our company policy is to not knowingly protect assets from a government agency.)

 On can often continue to make deposits and transfers into a frozen account; but one cannot generally make purchases, withdrawals, or transfers out.
 How long can a creditor freeze your bank account?
 There is no set amount of time, and usually, the freeze is only lifted when one has met the conditions of the freeze.
 A creditor can choose to freeze the account for up to twice the amount owed.
 Financial institutions must freeze accounts immediately after they receive a court order to do so.
 A bank can temporarily freeze an account in certain circumstances without a judgement.
 The bank does not need to inform the account holder of the freeze.